-1 Right-click the project, and select Administer Email.
+1 In RM Manage, right-click the instance, and select Administer Email.
 The E-Mail Registration dialog box opens.

 2 Select the Classes branch.
-A list of all classes for the project is displayed in the right part of the dialog.
+A list of all classes for the instance is displayed in the right part of the dialog.
 Classes that are enabled have a checkmark in the check box next to them, while classes that are disabled have an empty check box next to them.